Restorative Dentistry

 Dental Bridges

-If you've lost teeth due to accident or gum disease, we can create a dental bridge to restore your smile.
-A dental bridge is more than cosmetic; it prevents your remaining teeth from repositioning and putting your bite out of alignment.
+If you’ve lost teeth due to an accident or gum disease, we can create a dental bridge to restore your smile.
+A dental bridge is more than cosmetic dentistry, because it prevents your remaining teeth from shifting and putting your bite out of alignment.

 By replacing missing teeth, dental bridges make chewing more comfortable.
 They also provide the important, internal mouth structure that makes your face look more youthful—even when you aren't smiling.